 }

-ASAPP will use the ARN to interact with the PushAction lambda and Kinesis Video Streams.
+ASAPP will use the ARN to interact with the PushAction Lambda function and Kinesis Video Streams.

-Step 4: Add the GenerativeAgent Modules and Prompts
+Step 4: Add Prompts and the GenerativeAgent Flow Module

-With the relevant components in place, you need to create or update a flow to use a GenerativeAgent Module to engage GenerativeAgent.
+With the relevant components in place, you need to create or update a flow to use the GenerativeAgent Flow Module to engage GenerativeAgent.

 Upload the Prompts